Please review the following commonly asked questions when you are organizing your classes and before your advising appointments:

 - What is the Commonwealth Honors College all about?
 As a current UMass Amherst student you are eligible to join the honors college if you have completed at least one full semester at UMass and earned a 3.4 or higher GPA.
 You can then choose between two study options that consist of honors coursework and/or an honors thesis.
 You can learn more about this opportunity here.

 - Where can I find internships and jobs?
-Make sure you are on the BCT email listserv and the BCT LinkedIn group.
+Make sure you are on the BCT email listserv.
 Whenever we get a job announcement, we immediately send it out through those channels.
+All of the posted jobs can be reviewed anytime on the BCT Jobs Board.
 There are also some general links and tips on our Careers/Employers page.

 - How can I do an internship and get credit for it?
 Check out this Career Services page.
 If you want to get credit for your internship, contact your BCT advisor and set this up with them.